yuhyunjeong/ToDo-list/README.md

 One of the most useful in React is the .map() array method.

+- .map()
-The .map() method allows you to run a function on each item in the array, returning a new array as the result.
-So, map() can be used to generate lists.
+  - allows you to run a function on each item in the array, returning a new array as the result.
+  - So, map() can be used to generate lists.

 ### Spread Operator